- The Pink Panther Strikes Again, Oct. 18 – 20, 2018

 View Safe and Sacred Training Information

-Many of our fabulous 2017-2018 committee chairs have senior students and will be moving on next year.
 If you are interested in shadowing a committee to see if your time and talent allows you to become part of our team for the 2018-2019 school year, please contact Sheila Gramling at firstname.lastname@example.org.
+Help is needed on the Meal Coordination

 - Maintains Theatre Parent Boosters email distribution list for communications